dustymabe/summit-2017-container-lab/labs/lab5/chapter5.md

 ### The Nulecule file

-1. Change directory into the Copy the Nulecule template files to the workspace directory.
+* Change directory into the Copy the Nulecule template files to the workspace directory.

 ```
 mkdir -p ~/workspace/nulecule/
 cp -R ~/labs/lab5/* ~/workspace/nulecule/
 ```

-1. Open the Nulecule file for the wordpress Atomic App in a text editor.
+* Open the Nulecule file for the wordpress Atomic App in a text editor.

 ```
 vi ~/workspace/nulecule/wordpress-atomicapp/Nulecule
 ```

-Take a look at the Nulecule file.
-There are two primary sections: metadata and graph.
-The graph is a list of components to deploy, like the database and wordpress services in our lab.
-The artifacts are a list of provider files to deploy.
-In this lab we have one provider, OpenShift, and the provider artifact files are the service and pod YAML files.
-The params section defines the parameters that may be changed when the application is deployed.

-1. Open the Nulecule file in an editor.
-The file is reproduced here:
+The file is reproduced here for convenience:

 ```
 ---